 Welcome to the Lab Page of Rumi Chunara, Assistant Professor at New York University.

-The overarching goal of our research is to develop the principles needed to incorporate unstructured data into a better understanding of population-level health.
+The overarching goal of our research is to develop the principles needed to incorporate unstructured, personally-generated data into a better understanding of population-level health.
 We primarily develop computational methods across data mining, natural language processing, and machine learning to generate features for spatio-temporal population-level public health models.